sheffield-bioinformatics-core/nf-core-user-docs/user_guide/install_miniconda.md

 [yes] >>> no
 ```

-Once the installer has run, delete the installation script.
+Once the installer has run, delete the installation script:

 ```shell
 rm Miniconda3-latest-Linux-x86_64.sh
 ```

-Now make a modules folder and module file.
+Now make a modules folder and module file:

 ```shell
 # modules folder